david-hodge/sheet/guide.md

 Requires a TeX distribution.
 Margin captions may not work in pure LaTeX PDFs; HTML-to-PDF is usually better.

+*Note* I have not added colour and box support for the LaTeX version, so it will be plain.

 - **Both at once** (HTML + LaTeX PDF)

+To render both simultaneously, add a ```yaml pdf: default``` format to the header and then run:

 ```bash
 quarto render tutorial.qmd